l181004hamza/Assignment-1-SMD/README.md

 Problem:

-I identified that the problem in the question was Diamond Effect because the class all rounder implemented to super classes, bowler and batsman that causes a conflict.
+I identified that the problem in the question was Diamond Effect because the class all rounder implemented two parent classes, bowler and batsman that causes a conflict.

 Solution: